 Carl Barron doesn’t barbecue the world with his humor.
 Instead, he skewers our modern idiosyncrasies like a row of prawns, and leaves the audience to marinate on his observations.
 Even when Barron’s offstage, the Aussie comedian’s perfectly expressive face and constant language play flow together in one stream of humor.

-CONVICTS caught up with Barron on his recent trip to New York for a set of five sold-out shows.
+CONVICTS caught up with Barron on a trip of his to New York.
 We wandered aimlessly around Brooklyn and got his word on the end of the world, the irreverence of Aussies, and keeping his flow while on stage.

 Hey mate.
 How’s coming to New York been?

 It’s kind of freaky coming in to New York, ‘cause my backyard used to turn into this red dirt that went for miles.
 There’d be birds.
 I can’t find one [bird] in Manhattan.
 Where do the birds breed?
 There’s no trees.
 When they built Manhattan they said, “Look, let’s get rid of all the trees first.
 I don’t want any trees.
 I find trees offensive.”

 Seems like a logical explanation.
 Tell us how you got your start in comedy.

 When you start off doing comedy, you play to twelve people in a pub and they’re drunk and you might get forty dollars for a gig.
 Which was pretty good back then.
 Forty dollars cash.
 Then a few months later you might get a ninety dollar gig, and then you’ll get on some TV show and start touring.
 There was never any decision, you just went along with it.
 But it is the only thing I ever wanted to do.
 I don’t know if it sounds like false modesty, but every gig you just think, “Oh, I don’t know if I’m going to be able to do it tonight.
 This might be the night that I actually die, horribly.”

 You’ve performed all over.
 How do the audiences vary around the world?